arshad-khalid/flight-info-alfred5/README.md

   flight QR 3
   ```

-This will return the departure and arrival airports, status, scheduled and actual departure times, and delay information.
+This will return the departure and arrival airports, status, scheduled and actual departure times, duration of the flight, and delay information.